 Arcadia School started life as a primary school opening in August 2016.
 Located in the Jumeirah Village Triangle area of Dubai, the school offers an enriched National Curriculum for England.
-From September 2020 it will launch a secondary section, located just across the square from the original primary section,
+From September 2020 the school launched a secondary section, located just across the square from the original primary section.

 Arcadia School has been a one of a kind project in many ways.
 There is no large corporate organisation behind it, but rather the school was a means to 'give back' for Indian businessman Mohan Valrani.
-Mr. Valrani's son, Nitin, is CEO of the venture.
-Principal Graham Beale was involved in the project from the drawing board and is clearly enormously personally invested in the school.
+Mr. Valrani's son, Navin, is CEO of the venture.

 Arcadia School describes itself as "a family school, owned and run by a family that is ever present and hands on, therefore, standards in teaching and teachers are high, there are no compromises on facilities or investment in children and parents.
 We make parents lives easier, with homework completed at school and monthly fee payments.
 Arcadia is a school that cares and listens and is reflective and of a similar standard to a private school in the UK."

 Arcadia School has some 58 nationalities of children (up from 20 in its opening year).
 Approximately 30% of the children are British, leaving 70% coming from 57 other nations.
 This creates what the school calls a "Global School in a British environment".
 To support its nationality mix the school has an experienced 'English as an additional language' department, giving Arcadia School the ability to welcome children with varying levels of ability in the English language.